BOOTCOVERS MADE SIMPLEby Sarcasm-hime

 To make a chunky-looking boot, you can sandwich a layer of foam or padding between two layers of fabric (for my Mage boots I used the muslin pattern as the inside layer, then padding, then outer fabric).

 It's possible to make covers without a seam down the front of the foot, but you'll need to do it in two pieces.
 For example my Lipumira boot covers have a separate piece for the front of the foot.
 The seams are hidden by the contrast appliqué which was sewn on by hand after assembling the boots.
+K'ehleyr is the same; there is a separate part that covers the join between foot and leg.

 To cover shoes that don't extend past the ankle, you can get away with no seam in the centre front, but it helps if you have material that's slightly stretchy - or cut it on the bias (the diagonal of the fabric grain).